zxynj/zxynj-personal-website/content/post/explain_xgboost_algorithm_by_manually_calculating_a_binary_classification_problem_wb.md

 ## The right leaf success probability is 0.6607564.
 ```

 Since the right child node cover is smaller than 1, the split is not allowed.

-There are no observations with "cap-shape=conical" = 1 when "cap-shape=bell" = 1, so the child node cover of the split using "cap-shape=conical" is smaller than 1 and the split is not allowed.
-Same goes for spitting "cap-shape=bell" = 1 with "cap-shape=convex".
+Therefore, we will not split "cap-shape=bell" = 0 and "cap-shape=convex" = 0.

-Therefore, for the first tree we will use the right child node of the initial split with "cap-shape=bell" as a leaf.
+To conclude, for the first tree we will use the right child node of the initial split with "cap-shape=bell" as a leaf.
 Its leaf score is -1.424354 and its leaf success probability is 0.1939799.
 We will also use the two child nodes of splitting "cap-shape=bell" = 0 as leaves.
 The left leaf score is -0.438493.
 The right leaf score is -0.2553191.
 The left leaf success probability is 0.3921001.
 The right leaf success probability is 0.4365147.

 Before we construct the second tree.
 We will update the estimated success probability using the first tree.